Snowflake Study Guide

 Data Masking and External Tokenization

-- Snowflake supports masking policies as a schema-level object to protect sensitive data from unauthorized access while allowing authorized users to access sensitive data at query runtime.
+- Masking- Snowflake supports masking policies as a schema-level object to protect sensitive data from unauthorized access while allowing authorized users to access sensitive data at query runtime.

 - Use with data sharing